Dlloyd0608/webly/README.md

 answer:
    -- Yes, stabilization is key for phase-1.  we need to focus on stablizing templates/patterns.
+   Additionaly, we need to restructure the Webly app from handling a single website project to managing multiple website projects.

 5. **Reports Module**: You mention "forms and reports" but the documentation focuses heavily on forms.
 What reports are needed: